-All fees must be paid IN CASH or MONEY ORDER at the Animal Services Shelter during normal business hours
+All fees must be paid at the Animal Services Shelter during normal business hours.

 Even if you are not certain your pet was picked up, call Animal Services Shelter, as soon as, you notice your pet is missing, and call every day to see if we have picked it up.